HolisticWare-Xamarin-Tools/HolisticWare.Xamarin.Tools.Bindings.XamarinAndroid.Intellisense/README.md

 3.  uninstall nuget package after bindings are done

+NOTE: support for SDK style project is ongoing work due to lack of knowledge about file inclusion mechanisms (Default).

 ## Motivation

 This repository consists of the source for the build task in the `./source` folder and 2 bindings